barsanuphe/endive/README.md

 ## Prerequisites

-Retail epubs have awful metadata.
-Publishers do not spare the embedded OPF file much love.
+Publishers do not seem to lose much sleep over retail epubs having incomplete metadata.
 This means: missing information, wildly different ways to include vital information such as ISBN number (if it is included at all, or correctly included).

-To get as faithful as possible information about epub files, **endive** relies on getting information from Goodreads.
+To get as faithful as possible information about epub files, *endive* relies on getting information from Goodreads.
 Since this means using the Goodreads API, you must have an account and request [an API Key](https://www.goodreads.com/api/keys)